kstenerud/concise-encoding/ce-structure.md

  * The destination platform might not support one of the types.
  * The destination object's required type might not match.

-Such conversions **MUST** be done using the following algorithm (or an algorithm that yields the same result):
+Such conversions **MUST** be done using either the following algorithm, or an algorithm that ultimately yields the same result in the destination type:

  * Convert the source value to its string-based decimal exponent encoding.
  * Convert the string value into the destination type.